 The dopamine system can recover once it stops being flooded because of the consumption of concentrated substances, but it takes time.

-During that time the physiological process of craving the concentrated substance that gives a dopamine hit can influence your teen/young adult child to abuse a substance even though they are experiencing negative consequences and have a strong desire to change.
+During that time the physiological process of craving the concentrated substance that gives a dopamine hit can influence your teen/young adult child to use a substance even though they are experiencing negative consequences and have a strong desire to change.

-The next time you find yourself asking why your son or daughter is abusing substances even though they are experiencing consequences, remember that this is just one small part of many complex factors that keep them returning to the substance abuse.
+The next time you find yourself asking why your son or daughter is abusing substances even though they are experiencing consequences, remember that this is just one small part of many complex factors that keep them returning to the substance use.

 Understanding what addiction does to my daughter’s brain makes it easier for me to have compassion for her, take her actions less personally, stop asking why, and understand why it’s so hard for her to quit.
 I hope it does the same for you.